»

 Document important decisions

-Explain the reasoning behind your feedback
+Explain the reasoning behind feedback

-Prioritize what actually matters
+Prioritize what really matters

 Use checklists to stay consistent